sanyaade-fintechnology/Point-Pay-SDK-Android/README.md

   ```

 #### Services
-Also the following services and receivers must be added to the same AndroidManifest.xml file:
+The following services and receivers must also be added to the same AndroidManifest.xml file:
  ```xml
  <service android:name="de.payleven.payment.PaylevenCommunicationService"
      android:exported="false"